chaimkriger/Challenge_20/README.md

 ## Installation Guide

-No installations necce
+No installations neccessary, just go to remix.Ethereum.org and open the joint_savings.sol file.

 ---

 ## Usage

-Navigate to the directory where fintech_finder.py is located and run the file by typing streamlit run fintech_finder.py in the command line.
-The user is free to add additional input messages to the code, or make any edits deemed necessary.
+Go to the website https://remix.ethereum.org/ and run joint_savings.sol on the webpage.
+The user needs to compile the code and then deploy it.
+Once the contract is deployed, the user can send and withdraw ether to the account.

 ---
 ## Contributors

-Just me, and a little bit of help from module 18
+Just me, and a little bit of help from module 20

 ## License